4W4I5/Semester-7-Notes/Blockchain/Finals Prep/Finals Prep Notes.md

 	- **Solo Miner**:
 		- Contains **mining functionality** with a full blockchain copy and **Network Routing**.
 		- Operates independently on the Bitcoin P2P network, directly contributing to the blockchain.
-## 2) Extended Bitcoin Network
-- **Definition**: An expanded version of the Bitcoin P2P network, including specialized protocols and nodes.
-- **Purpose**: Allows diverse devices and services to connect without needing full blockchain storage.
-- **Components**:
-	- **Stratum Protocol**: Used primarily by mining operations.
-Main protocol for communication b/w nodes
-	- **Pool-Mining Protocols**: Enable pooled mining and reward distribution.
-- **Node Types in the Extended Network**:

 ## 3) Bitcoin Relay Networks
 - **Purpose**: Enhance **block propagation speed**, reducing latency and aiding mining efficiency.